GitHongWu/Auto-download/README.md

 # Auto-download
-auto download for web b-upp.com
+auto download for web b-upp.com(no longer available)